 Writing Recommendation Letters

 It is common practice for students to request letters of recommendation from faculty to add to their professional portfolios or to submit with a graduate school application.
-The National Association of Colleges & Employers (NACE) has provided some helpful resources to assist you in working with a refering students:
+The National Association of Colleges & Employers (NACE) has provided some helpful resources to assist you in working with a referring students:

 - An Introduction to Writing Reference Letters